cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

   uint64 wager = 7;
 }
 ```
-The `= 1` parts indicate how each field is identified in the serialized output, and additionally provides backward compatibility.
-As your application upgrades to newer versions, make sure to not reuse numbers for new fields, but to keep increasing the `= x` value to preserve backward compatibility.
+The `= 1` parts indicate how each field is identified in the serialized output and additionally, provides backward compatibility.
+As your application upgrades to newer versions, make sure to not reuse numbers for new fields but to keep increasing the `= x` value to preserve backward compatibility.

-When _compiling_ it, Protobuf will add the `protobuf:"bytes..."` elements.
+When _compiling_, Protobuf will add the `protobuf:"bytes..."` elements.
 Similarly, the messages to create a game can be declared in Protobuf as:

 ```protobuf
 message MsgCreateGame {